nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases … }_

 ### Adding a friend
 1. Adding a friend to gitGud

-    1. Prerequisites: List all friends using the `friend --list` command.
-There should not be a friend with `FRIEND_ID` Draco as well as friend with `FRIEND_ID` MrFeely already stored in gitGud.
+    1. Prerequisites: There should not be a friend with `FRIEND_ID` Draco or a friend with `FRIEND_ID` MrFeely already stored in gitGud.

     2. Test case: `friend --add Draco --name Marcus`<br>
        Expected: Friend with `FRIEND_ID` Draco is added. gitGud states that `FRIEND_ID` is added.